 The application process for a Canada visa is as follows:

 You should get an appointment with the Canadian embassy or consulate in your home country.
-Please remember to bring requirements, applications, and passport.
+You need to submit the requirements, applications, and your passport.
+If there is no embassy or consulate in your home country, you can get an appointment with one in a neighboring country or an approved visa center.

 Depending on the visa type and the country you apply from, you should pay the fee for application processing.